Alluxio/alluxio/docs/en/operation/Troubleshooting.md

 `suspend = y/n` will decide whether the JVM process wait until the debugger connects.
 If you want to debug with the shell command, set the `suspend = y`.
 Otherwise, you can set `suspend = n` so that avoid unnecessary waiting time.

-After start the master or worker, use eclipse or IntelliJ idea and other java ide, new a java remote configuration, set the debug server's host and port, then start debug session.
+After start the master or worker, use eclipse or IntelliJ idea and other java IDE, new a java remote configuration, set the debug server's host and port, then start debug session.
 If you set a breakpoint which can be reached, the ide will enter debug mode, you can read and write the current context's variables, call stack, thread list, expression evaluation.
 You can also execute debugging control instrument, such as 'step into', 'step over', 'resume', 'suspend' and so on.
 If you get this skill, you will locate problem faster, and will impressed by the source code you have debugged.

 ## Setup FAQ